 b) should use those frequencies when IMT is implemented;

-c) should use the relevant international technical characteristics, as identified by ITU-R and ITU-T Recommendations,
+c) should use the relevant international technical characteristics, as identified by ITU-R and ITU-T Recommendations;

-invites ITU-R

-to study possible technical and operational measures to ensure coexistence and compatibility between the terrestrial component of IMT (in the mobile service) and the satellite component of IMT (in the mobile service and the mobile-satellite service) in the frequency bands 1 980-2 010 MHz and 2 170-2 200 MHz where those frequency bands are shared by the mobile service and the mobile-satellite service in different countries, in particular for the deployment of independent satellite and terrestrial components of IMT and to facilitate development of both the satellite and terrestrial components of IMT,
+d) shall limit the maximum equivalent isotropically radiated power of the mobile service land stations to 20 dBm/5 MHz in the frequency band 1 980-2 010 MHz, except for terrestrial stations in the frequency band 1 980-1 990 MHz for which the complete information for notification is received by the Radiocommunication Bureau prior to 1 January 2020 for the countries listed in No. 5.389B,

 encourages administrations

-1 to give due consideration to the accommodation of other services currently operating in these frequency bands when implementing IMT;
+to give due consideration to the accommodation of other services currently operating in these frequency bands when implementing IMT.

-2 to participate actively in the ITU-R studies in accordance with invites ITU-R above,

-instructs the Director of the Radiocommunication Bureau

-to include in his report, for consideration by WRC-19, the results of the ITU-R studies referred to in invites ITU-R above,

-further invites ITU-R

-to continue its studies with a view to developing suitable and acceptable technical characteristics for IMT that will facilitate worldwide use and roaming, and ensure that IMT can also meet the telecommunication needs of the developing countries and rural areas.

 Reasons: Studies have shown that limiting mobile service land stations to a maximum equivalent isotropically radiated power of 20 dBm/5 MHz in the frequency band 1 980-2 010 MHz on the one hand allows use of this band by user terminals (in accordance with Report ITU-R M.2292, 20 dBm/5MHz is the maximum e.i.r.p. for user terminals), and on the other hand allows sharing of the band 1 980-2 010 MHz between the satellite and terrestrial components of IMT.

 ANNEX 2